thundergnat/Terminal-ReadKey/README.md

 That also means that it can be affected by the OS / window managers typing repeat setting.
 It doesn't see, and is not responding to the actual key press, rather the presence of key codes in the keyboard buffer.

+All of the Ctrl plus an alphabetic key sequences return uppercase alphabetics, regardless of the case of the key pressed.
+Not really a bug, just the reality of the situation, something to be aware of.
+'Ctrl a' and 'Ctrl A' keypresses both return the same key codes so both evaluate to 'Ctrl A'.
+There isn't any way to differentiate.

-There are a few key combinations that I haven't yet been able to capture because something grabs the key codes before it can be processed.
+There are a few key combinations that I haven't yet been able to capture because something else grabs the key code before it can be processed.

     Notably missing (or at least, unverified):